darsor/PeakRDL-rust/docs/output.rst

 is best performed at a higher level for maximum flexibility.

 The best documentation for the generated Rust code is generated with the crate as doc comments and can be compiled using ``cargo doc``.
+Examples of that documentation can be found on the :doc:`examples` page.
 The purpose of this page is to provide a high-level overview of architectural decisions and how the various pieces fit together.